Please help Ukraine!

 BSD

-Pandoc is in the NetBSD and FreeBSD ports repositories.
+Pandoc is in the NetBSD, FreeBSD, and OpenBSD ports repositories.

 Docker